jmdiegel707/MineCord/ConfigHelp.md

 - OnPlayerDeath:
   - Boolean
-  - Sends to the websocket when a player dies of natural causes.

-- OnPlayerKill:
-  - Boolean
-  - Sends to the websocket when a player is killed by another player.
+  - Sends to the websocket when a player dies.

 - OnEntityDeath:
   - Boolean